lagoshny/ngx-hateoas-client/README.md

     lifeTime?: number;
   };
 ```
-##### Http params
+#### Http params

 `rootUrl` (required) - defines root server URL that will be used to perform resource requests.
 `proxyUrl` (optional) -  defines proxy URL that uses to change rootUrl to proxyUrl when getting a relation link.

-##### Logging params
+#### Logging params

-`verboseLogs` - to debug lib requests you can enable logging to the console.
-When logging is enabling then all resource request stages will be printed.
+`verboseLogs` - to debug lib works enable logging to the console.
+With enabled logging, all prepared resource stages will be printed.

-> See more about logging [here]().
+> See more about logging [here](#logging).

-##### Cache params
+#### Cache params

-`enabled` - when passed `true` then will be use cache for `GET` requests, `false` by default.
+`enabled` - `true` to use cache for `GET` requests, `false` by default.
-`lifeTime` - by default cache lifetime is 300 000 seconds (=5 minutes) after which the cache will be expired.
+`lifeTime` - by default cache lifetime is 300 000 seconds (=5 minutes) pass new value to change default one.

-> See more about caching [here]().
+> See more about caching [here](#cache-support).

-#### Cache
+### Cache support
 The library supports caching `GET` request response values.
-By default, the cache disabled.
+By default, the cache `disabled`.

-To enable you need to pass `cache.enabled = true` with library configuration.
+To enable cache pass `cache.enabled = true` to library configuration.
 Also, you can manage the cache expired time with `cache.lifeTime` param.

-> More about the cache configuration see [here]().
+> More about the cache configuration see [here](#cache-params).

-Methods with options types `GetOption` or `PagedGetOption` has additional param `useCache` that allows to manage the cache.
+Also, methods with options types `GetOption` or `PagedGetOption` has additional param `useCache` that allows to manage the cache.
 By default `useCache` has `true` value, but when the cache disabled then it param ignored.

-##### How it works?
+#### Under the hood
-After performs `GET` request to get the resource or resource collection or paged resource collection response value will be put to the cache map.
+After each successful GET request to get a resource or resource collection or paginated resource collection, response placed in the `cache map`.
-The cache map key is `CacheKey` object that holds full request url and all request options.
+The `cache map` key is `CacheKey` object that holds full request url and all request options.
-The cache map value is `raw hal-json` response.
+The `cache map` value is `raw hal-json` response.

-When you perform the same `GET` request twice (to get resource or resource collection or paged resource collection).
-The first request hits the server to get the result, but  the second request doesn't hit the server and result got from the cache.
+When perform the same `GET` request twice (to get resource or resource collection or paginated resource collection).
+First request hits the server to get the result, second request does not hit the server and result got from the cache.
-When you perform `POST`, `PATCH`, `PUT`, `DELETE` requests for some resource than all saved cache values for this resource will be evicted.
+When perform `POST`, `PATCH`, `PUT`, `DELETE` requests for some resource than all saved cache values for this resource will be evicted.

-> You can know when resource result got from the server or got from the cache enable the library [verboseLogs]() param.
+> You can know when resource result got from the server or got from the cache enable the library [verboseLogs](#logging-params) param.
-> See more about logging [here]().
+> See more about logging [here](#logging).

-#### Logging
+### Logging

-You can use library logging to debug library.
+To debug library use library logging.
-To enable logging set `logs.verboseLogs` to `true` value see more [here]().
+To enable logging set `logs.verboseLogs` to `true` value see more [here](#logging-params).

 There are several logging stages:

-- `BEGIN` - the first stage, logs when method invoked
+- `BEGIN` - first stage, when method invoked
-- `CHECK_PARAMS` - on this stage logs input params validation errors
+- `CHECK_PARAMS` - logs errors after validation input params
-- `PREPARE_URL` - on this stage logs parts of generated request URL from `rootUrl`/`proxyUrl`, `resource name` and passed options
+- `PREPARE_URL` - logs parts of generated request URL from `rootUrl`/`proxyUrl`, `resource name` and passed options
-- `PREPARE_PARAMS` - on this stage logs applying default request params
+- `PREPARE_PARAMS` - logs applied default request params
 - `INIT_RESOURCE` - logs when on initializing resource from a response errors occurs
-- `RESOLVE_VALUES` - logs stage when resolve request body resource relations from resource object to resource link url.
+- `RESOLVE_VALUES` - logs stage when resolving resource relations converting related resource object to a link url
 - `CACHE_PUT` - logs a value saved to the cache
 - `CACHE_GET` - logs a received value from the cache
 - `CACHE_EVICT` - logs an evicted value from the cache
 - `HTTP_REQUEST` - logs HTTP request params
 - `HTTP_RESPONSE` - logs raw HTTP response data
-- `END` - the last stage, logs when method invoke was successful
+- `END` - last stage, when method invoke was successful

 With logging, you can find out was a value fetched from the cache or the server, how resource relationships resolved etc.

-### Public classes
+## Public classes

-This section describes public classes that can be used in client apps.
+This section describes public classes available to use in client apps.

-#### GetOption
+### GetOption
+Uses as option type in methods that retrieve resource or resource collection from the server.

 `GetOption` is an interface that describes the next options:

 ```